DescriptionSHIFT: No Weekends

 •We trust our colleagues as valuable members of our healthcare team and pledge to treat one another with loyalty, respect and dignity

-A.Licensure/Certification/Registration: Current licensure in the State of Colorado as a Registered Nurse; BLS – Healthcare provider.
-OCN, BMT-CN or CHTC certification required within 18 months.
+Current licensure in the state of Colorado as a Registered Nurse.
+Current BLS certification, ACLS certification and PALS certification.

-B.Education: Graduate of an accredited school of nursing.
-BSN preferred.
+Graduate of an accredited school of nursing; BSN preferred.

-III.Degree of supervision required: Involves general guidance and direction by the BMT Clinic Manager, Clinical Nurse Coordinator and Charge Nurse.
+Involves general guidance and direction by the Patient Care Director and the Chief Nursing Officer.
 Employee will be expected to perform most job duties independently and in accordance with established departmental and hospital policies and procedures.